Patron: HM King Charles III

 Registered Charity No. 244533

-“The flourishing partnership between Vasily Petrenko and the Royal Philharmonic Orchestra is vital in both senses of the word.
-Together they are making indispensable music in performances that are invariably alive, deeply considered and anything but routine.”
+“[The RPO and Vasily Petrenko]'s performances are invariably alive, deeply considered and anything but routine.”
 Bachtrack, February 2024 ★★★★★

-“The articulation Petrenko gets from his players is always impressive: scherzo and finale bounced and flew, with superlative horn playing, and the dash to the finishing post had half the audience on its feet.”
+“The articulation Petrenko gets from his players is always impressive.”
 The Arts Desk, February 2024 ★★★★

 "[Petrenko's] boundless energy fired up the RPO for a magnetic performance."
 The Times, August 2023 ★★★★